QuickBlox/q-municate-android/README.md

 * View and edit group chat info (title, logo, add friend or leave a group chat)
 * Allow users to edit their profile (set their own avatar and status (short text message))

-Please note all these featureas are available in open source code, so you can customize your app depending on your needs.
+Please note all these features are available in open source code, so you can customize your app depending on your needs.

 ## Software Environment
 * The Android application runs on the phones with screen sizes varying between 3 and 5 inches, with Android 4 and above till Android 4.4 onboard.